Rob Tregenza: Biography

 A native of Kansas, Tregenza earned his PhD in theater arts from the University of California, Los Angeles in 1982.
 In the following years, he would continue to make experimental films out of his Sykesville, Maryland studio, financially supporting his work by making advertisements and industrial films with wife and producer J.K.
 Eareckson.
-Tregenza eventually made his feature film debut, Talking to Strangers, which premiered in 1988.
-Since then, he has produced, directed and photographed three more feature films: The Arc (1991), a co-production with Film Four International, Inside/Out (1997), and Gavagai (2016).
+Tregenza eventually made his feature film debut, Talking to Strangers, which premiered in 1988 at the Berlin International Film Festival.
+Since then, he has produced, directed and photographed five more feature films: The Arc (1991), a co-production with Film Four International, Inside/Out (1997), and Gavagai (2016), The Fishing Place (2025) and FAST (2026).

-Jean-Luc Godard met Tregenza after he selected Talking to Strangers to play at the Toronto International Film Festival in 1996 and subsequently helped him make Inside/Out.
+Jean-Luc Godard met Tregenza and he selected Talking to Strangers to play at the Toronto International Film Festival in 1996 and subsequently helped him make Inside/Out.
 The film premiered at the 1997 Cannes Film Festival in the Un Certain Regard section.
 Richard Brody of The New Yorker positively reviewed Inside/Out's "sheer and overt virtuosity and sinuosity of the filmmaking".

 In 1999, a retrospective of his feature films was shown at the National Gallery of Art in Washington, D.C.

+In 2023, a retrospective of his feature films was screened at The Museum of Modern Art, MoMA, April 12-16.